alkhe/nmess-generator/README.md

 socket.io
 ```
 #### Development
-These modules are required to compile the templates and stylesheets.
+These development modules (`npm install --save-dev`) are required to compile the templates and stylesheets.
 ```
 gulp
-gulp-6to5
+gulp-babel
 gulp-cached
 gulp-stylus
 gulp-uglify
 ```
 #### Global
-These modules are required to run the application in development mode.
+These global modules (`npm install -g`) are required to run the application in development mode.
 ```
 gulp
 nodemon